Learnosity Toolkit (LT)

 This package is unofficial and wasn't created by Learnosity.

-No modules contained within:
+No code contained within:

-- ever have access to the consumer private key
+- ever have access to the consumer private key (i.e.

-- track any usage or personal information
+consumer_secret) - tracks any usage or personal information

 Everything is open source under the MIT license.
 Feel free to use as you see fit.